-While the Roca Honda mine permit area encompasses three sections of land on 1,920 total acres, approximately 180 acres are expected to be disturbed within the permit area and approximately 48 acres of haul road, utility corridor and the mine water discharge pipeline outside the permit area during construction and mine operation activities.
-Anticipated surface facilities include ore pads, retention (holding) ponds, detention basins, diversions, wastewater treatment facilities, water treatment facilities, warehouse and storage areas for equipment, vehicles, chemicals and solutions, maintenance building, topdressing stockpiles, excavated materials stockpiles, parking areas, mine shafts, vent shafts and escape ways, hoist buildings and head frames, roads, drill holes, dewatering wells, fences, power and water lines, and surface water runoff control features.
+As described in Section 1 the Roca Honda mine permit area encompasses three sections of land, i.e., Sections 9, 10, and 16 as well as approximately 48 acres of haul road, utility corridor and the mine water discharge pipeline leading into and out of the mine.
+Anticipated surface facilities include haul and utility roads, ore pads, retention (holding) ponds, detention basins, diversions, wastewater treatment facilities, water treatment facilities, warehouse and storage areas for equipment, vehicles, chemicals and solutions, maintenance building, topdressing stockpiles, excavated materials stockpiles, parking areas, mine shafts, vent shafts and escape ways, hoist buildings and head frames, roads, drill holes, dewatering wells, fences, power and water lines, surface water runoff control features, and a mine water discharge pipeline.
 The NMAC requirements specify the various mine facilities that must be discussed.
 The Roca Honda mine will not have leach pads, heaps, pits, tailings disposal facilities, or mills.
 This Section discusses those facilities that remain in the NMAC subject area.

-Figures 4-1, 4-2 and 4-3 provide a more detailed view of the proposed surface facilities and associated surface disturbances on Sections 9, 10, and 16, including the anticipated location of the production shafts and ventilation shafts.
+Figures 4-1, 4-2, and 4-3, provide a more detailed view of the proposed surface facilities and associated surface disturbances in Sections 9, 10, and 16, including the anticipated location of the production shafts and ventilation shafts.
+Figure 1-3 shows the additional 48 acres of disturbance for the haul roads, utility corridor and mine water discharge pipeline.
 The majority of the surface area disturbance will occur on Section 16.
 Section 16 will have the majority of the stockpile areas, larger support facilities, and the water treatment facility.
 It should be noted that the only disturbances anticipated in Section 9 are the construction of three ventilation shafts and associated mud pits and an access road with utility lines in the extreme southeast corner of the section.